IoT Platform B.One Middleware – An Introduction

-In the QuickGuide – B.One Middleware we have already explained how this is operated.
+In the QuickGuide – B.One Middleware we have already gone into how this is served.
 But what is this middleware actually exactly and what does she do?

 In this article, we would like to shed some more light into the darkness for everyone who is not yet familiar with the middleware.

 What does the Middleware do in a Nutshell?

 First a very rough outline of the functionality.

 In short: Our B.One Middleware shows our LoRaWAN® network and all the devices, sensors and gateways of the selected client that are in it.
 Here you will find overviews of the gateways and sensors created, such as the online status across the entire client, right through to detailed information on individual devices and the data traffic that they send.

 Our LoRaWAN® network is basically divided into individual areas , for example for specific customer groups.
 This makes it easier to maintain an overview and access can be restricted.
 A user therefore only has access to the client relevant to him.
 This keeps the data protected.

 Despite the division into tenants, all devices have access to our entire network and can use any gateway within range.
 This is how we offer the best possible network coverage .

 With the help of the middleware, statements about the status of the network can be made and possible problems can be identified and then rectified via the online status and various statistics on the gateways.
 If, for example, packets from a certain device can no longer be received, the gateways in range can be checked.

 In addition, administrative activities can be carried out within the middleware.
 In this way, new devices (gateways and sensors) can be created so that they are assigned to the correct client during the join process and are thus made known to our network.
 Device information and configurations can also be adjusted (see blog article about sending downlinks to a sensor ) and devices that are no longer used can be removed .